Toastaspiring/AutoPiano/README.md

 ## Dependencies

-- `pyHook`: For capturing keyboard events.
+- `pynput`: For capturing keyboard events in a cross-platform manner.
-- `pythoncom`: For handling COM objects required by `pyHook`.
-- `ctypes`: For low-level input simulation.
+- `ctypes`: For low-level input simulation on Windows.

 ## Usage